Smalltalk: Messages

 is the message ">" sent to 3 with argument 4 (the answer of which will be false).
+The programmer is free to define new binary selectors just as they are free to define novel unary and keyword messages.

-Notice, that the Smalltalk-80 language itself does not imply the meaning of those operators.
+Notice that the Smalltalk-80 language itself does not imply the meaning of those operators.
 The outcome of the above is only defined by how the receiver of the message (in this case a Number instance) responds to messages "+" and ">".

 A side effect of this mechanism is operator overloading.
 A message ">" can also be understood by other objects, allowing the use of expressions of the form "a > b" to compare them.

 Expressions

+Smalltalk is an expression-based language.
+Every statement, including control constructs, has a value, which is some object.
 An expression can include multiple message sends.
 In this case expressions are parsed according to a simple order of precedence.
 Unary messages have the highest precedence, followed by binary messages, followed by keyword messages.
 For example: